-In accordance with FGC section 1605(b), the Permittee may request one extension of the Agreement, provided the request is made prior to the expiration of the Agreement's term.
-To request an extension, the Permittee shall submit to CDFW a completed CDFW "Request to Extend Lake or Streambed Alteration" form and include with the completed form payment of the extension fee identified in CDFW's current fee schedule (see Cal.
+In accordance with Fish and Game Code section 1605, subdivision (b), Permittee may request one extension of the Agreement, provided the request is made prior to the expiration of the Agreement's term.
+To request an extension, Permittee shall log into EPIMS and submit to CDFW a completed CDFW "Amendment & Extension' form.
+Permittee shall include with the completed form, payment of the extension fee identified in CDFW's current fee schedule (see Cal.
 Code Regs., tit.
 14, § 699.5).
-CDFW shall process the extension request in accordance with FGC 1605(b) through (e).
+CDFW shall process the extension request in accordance with Fish and Game Code section 1605, subdivisions (b) through (e).